Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Introduction

 Stationary kernels have important properties.
 Bochner's Theorem says that continuous stationary kernels are in bijective correspondence with finite nonnegative measures via the inverse Fourier transform, namely

-where $S$ is the spectral measure of $\Bbbk$, and the second equality follows from $\Bbbk$ being real-valaued.
-This both gives a way of defining new kernels---by specifying their spectral measures---and calculating them numerically.
-In particular defining $\phi$ to be a vector of complex exponentials, and, following \textcite{rahimi08}, discretizing the integral using Monte Carlo, we obtain
+where $\Psi$ is the spectral measure of $\Bbbk$, and the second equality follows from $\Bbbk$ being real-valued.
+This both gives a way of defining new kernels---by specifying their respective spectral measures---and calculating them numerically.
+In particular, defining $\v\phi$ to be a vector of complex exponentials, and, following \textcite{rahimi08}, discretizing the integral by using Monte Carlo, we obtain the approximation